bnadji/BAlert/README.md

 new BAlert("WiFi is disconnected", 3000, "Warning").display();
 ```
 Now let us put some **buttons** on the alert.
 Let's put two buttons, one saying **Abort** and the other saying **Retry**.
-Buttons are the forth argument to `BAlert`:
+Buttons are the fourth argument to `BAlert`:

 ##### Example: adding buttons
 ```javascript